 That being said, construction of the Proposed Project would result in the removal of approximately 43 of the 78 trees on the project site (approximately 55 percent).
 Tree removal could damage scenic resources and degrade a scenic vista.
 Further, tree removal constitutes degradation of a community of trees under Section 12,016 of the County Ordinance Code and could result in a thinning of the dense vegetation located along the northeastern edge of the project site between the project site and the existing residences along the southern side of Parrot Drive.
 Presently, some of the proposed residences are visible from portions of Parrot Drive, and reducing the vegetation located along the rear of existing residences may increase views of the proposed residences and therefore change the visual character and quality of the project site as viewed from Parrot Drive.
 This would constitute a significant impact.
-Mitigation Measures 4.1-1a and 4.1-1b are included below to address these potential impacts.
+A Preliminary Plant Palate is included as Figure 3-5 which identifies the types of vegetation and trees that would be planted to assist in screening of the views of the Proposed Project.
+In addition, In addition, Mitigation Measures 4.1-1a and 4.1-1b are included below to address these potential impacts and ensure a finalized landscaping plan is submitted for review and approval.
 With implementation of mitigation measures, impacts of the Proposed Project to scenic vistas; scenic resources, including trees; and the existing visual character or quality of the site and its surroundings would be considered less than significant.
 Less than Significant with Mitigation.

-Mitigation Measure 4.1-1a: Prior to recordation of the Final Map, the project applicant shall submit a landscape plan for review and approval by the San Mateo County Planning Department (County Planning Department).
+Mitigation Measure 4.1-1a: Prior to recordation of the Final Map, the project applicant shall submit a final landscape plan for review and approval by the San Mateo County Planning Department (County Planning Department).
 The landscape plan shall include the location, size, and species of any proposed landscaping and shall include, but not be limited to, hedges or other appropriate vegetation that will provide opaque screening between the northeastern edge of the project site and the residences along the southern side of Parrott Drive.
-In addition, all proposed landscaping shall be of native, noninvasive species.
+In addition, all proposed landscaping shall be of native, non-invasive species.
 Areas used for the storage of landscape maintenance or other equipment, supplies, or debris shall be shielded from view by fencing, landscaping or other means.
 Prior to final approval of the Final Map, a site inspection shall be required by the County Planning Department to verify that all approved landscaping has been implemented or bonds posted for performance and maintenance.
 All perimeter landscaping shall serve to screen and/or enhance views of the project site from surrounding roadways and neighborhoods.